Tashia M. Zeigler

 Tashia Zeigler is a consumer protection attorney who has been fighting for consumers in the State of Georgia for over 10 years.
 Ms. Zeigler spent her first 5 years practicing law as a staff attorney with the Governor’s Office of Consumer Protection.
 In that role she regularly pursued enforcement actions against car dealers, car manufacturers, debt settlement companies, and credit repair businesses.
 In 2011, she was promoted to the Director of the agency’s Lemon Law and Dispute Resolution Division, where she developed an intimate understanding of Georgia’s Lemon Law and Rules.
 She also trained Georgia’s arbitrators in the Lemon Law from 2012-2016.

 Ms. Zeigler understands that owning a lemon car causes you and your family great stress and heartache.
 It hurts both your pride and your wallet when your new vehicle is constantly in and out of the dealership for repairs.
 She is committed to helping you through the process to have your concerns addressed and to getting you the compensation you deserve.

-If you think that your new car or motor home is a lemon, contact The Zeigler Firm at 770-580-9013 to schedule a one-hour lemon law case review.
-The fee for the lemon law case review is $100.
+If you think that your new car or motor home is a lemon, contact The Zeigler Firm to schedule a lemon law case review.
+The fee for the lemon law case review starts at $50 for a 30-minute consultation.
 Consultation fees are credited towards the total fee if the firm is retained within 30 days of the consultation.